A journey through time: the historical significance of Fujian Tulou’s earthen houses

-Fujian Tulou is a property of 46 buildings constructed between the 15th and 20th centuries over 120 km in south-west of Fujian province, inland from the Taiwan Strait.
-Set amongst rice, tea and tobacco fields the Tulou are earthen houses.
+The Fujian Tulou complex is a collection of 46 buildings constructed between the 15th and 20th centuries, spanning over 120 km in the southwest of the Fujian province, inland from the Taiwan Strait.
+These unique structures are set amongst rice, tea, and tobacco fields, and are constructed using earth, which is why they are also referred to as earthen houses.

-Disseminated among the valleys of the mountains of southern Fujian, the Hakka communities spread in the region and in nearby Taiwan, between the twelfth and twentieth century gave birth to a very special architectural context, which only recently has been included by UNESCO in the list of treasures of the heritage of humanity.
+The Hakka communities that spread throughout the valleys of the southern Fujian mountains and in nearby Taiwan, between the 12th and 20th centuries, gave birth to a very special architectural context.
+This context is reflected in the Fujian Tulou, which only recently has been included by UNESCO in the list of treasures of the heritage of humanity.

 The term Tu Lou refers to an architectural context, isolated or gathered in villages, which can reach 3.4 storeys in height, able to gather the members of an entire clan and their families, built most of the time on earth and equipped with a fragile wooden skeleton.